tonellotto/hpsa/README.md

 ## Exam

-The final exam is composed of a software project ([descripted here](./projects.md)) on the course topics and by a written examination test.
+The final exam is composed of a software project ([described here](./projects.md)) on the course topics and by a written examination test.

 ## Notes